-Year-round food production in our state-of-the-art geodesic dome
+Year-round food production in our

 Being sustainable is a 12-month-a-year program.
 Frustrated with all the produce arriving in plastic clamshells trucked in from thousands of miles away, we came across this dome from Pagosa Springs, Colorado’s Growing Spaces designed to grow vegetables year-round without auxiliary heat.